Cat Cubie

 Cat Cubie (born 1981) is a Scottish broadcaster, radio presenter, podcaster, author, and keynote speaker, known for her work on Heart Scotland and her award-winning parenting podcast and book, The Sleep Mums.

-Career
+Life

+Cubie was born in 1981.
+Her high achieving parents were the virologist Heather Cubie and the lawyer Andrew (later Sir) Cubie and her elder siblings were Douglas and Alison.
+Cat studied psychology at Aberdeen University.

 Television

 Cubie began her career in television, presenting programmes for the BBC including Euromillions draws on BBC1, BBC Weather and CBBC.
 She was also a presenter for MTV News and hosted film specials for Channel 4, The Surgery on BBC Switch and a number of live music shows, including The Next Big Thing and Live and Unsigned.

 Radio

-She has presented radio programmes for BBC Scotland and Real Radio before joining Heart Scotland, where she currently hosts the weekday afternoon show between 1pm and 4pm.
+She has presented radio programmes for BBC Scotland and Real Radio before joining Heart Scotland, where she hosted the weekday afternoon show.

-Podcasting and Publishing
+Podcasting and publishing

 During the COVID-19 lockdown, Cubie created The Sleep Mums podcast.
 The show won awards and offered non-judgemental, humorous, and practical advice to parents.
-Its success led to a parenting book published by HarperCollins, Sleep Better, Baby: The Essential Stress-Free Guide to Sleep for You and Your Baby, which became a bestseller.
+She co-wrote a parenting book with the writer Sarah Carpenter in 2023, titled, Sleep Better, Baby: The Essential Stress-Free Guide to Sleep for You and Your Baby.